The Organic Substrate

 New technology eras never arrive as the actual change.
 They emerge because of a readiness in the field.
 An energetic demand for an evolutionary push forward.
 A collective willingness signaled at the level of consciousness by enough open vessels.
 Complex, not simple.

-While we can easily be pulled into the cacophony and catastrophication, pay attention to what may instead be a feeling of hope pulling on you from within.
-Difficult to name, perhaps.
+Pay attention to the feeling of hope pulling on you from within.
+Difficult to name.
 Also difficult to deny.
 The cacophony fixes on competition, zero-sum, borders, dominance, fear of change, and an instinct to surmount.
-The intuitive tug you may feel when not pulled into the bandwidth of chaos registers entirely differently.
+The intuitive tug felt when not pulled into the bandwidth of chaos and catastrophication registers entirely differently.

 Something new in the architecture.
 Something alternative to draw from in the substrate.
 Something possible to name.